SwatiInd/Time-Series-Analysis/README.md

 ## 1. Time Index Processing

 In modeling/forecasting, a continuous time series is required.
 Any missing or duplicated index can influence their results.
-Therefore, the following methods were developed to obtain cleaned time series index:
+Therefore, the following methods were developed in the class [TimeIndexProcessing.py](https://github.com/SwatiInd/Time-Series-Analysis/blob/main/TimeindexProcessing.py) to obtain cleaned time series index:

 ### 1.1 Convert column to time index